Students who wish to pursue a B.S. in biology may choose from four different concentrations. Tap a heading below to learn more about them.

 Secondary Education/Teacher Licensure

 This concentration is designed to prepare students for teacher licensure in secondary education.
-Biology is the major emphasis and earth sciences the secondary emphasis (as prescribed by Arkansas law).
-A minor in secondary education is required.
-For more information, please see “Secondary Education Licensure” and contact the Department of Biology for academic advising.
+The student majors in Biology and minors in Education.
+For more information, please see visit the Education Minor webpage.

 Students who select biology as their major must have completed at least 15 credit hours at UALR, have a cumulative grade point average of 2.00 or greater on all course work at UALR, and have taken BIOL 1400 or BIOL 1401 (or equivalent) with a grade of C or greater.